roganhamby/diceless/README.md

 /roll dpl = D&D 5E's rolling with advantage
 /roll dph = rolling with disadvantage

+== Split

+/split will split D&D style money among party members.

+typical usaage: /split 10pp 80gp 42sp 1cp 4ways
+ressult: Each party member gets 27 platinum, 1 gold, 1 silver, 5 copper.
+ There is 1 coopper left over.

+Currently it assumes the values are liquidated and does not use electrum, because ...
+I don't use electrum.
+You can put any number of arguments on the command line and repeat values so that you don't have to add it up yourself.
+For example, this is also valid:

+/split 3ways 10gp 40sp 18sp 4cp 90cp 20pp

+Parameters can be passed in any order.

 == Insults

 /insult foo will issue an insult from a stored list to a person.
 These are mostly